getcft/aws-encrypted-rds-cf-template/README.md

 The AWS CloudFormation template creates a AWS KMS encryption key for RDS, and an encrypted RDS MySQL instance leveraging the KMS key as well as a VPC with public and private subnets and an EC2 Bastion host for access to the RDS instance.

+AWS RDS encrypted DB instances use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your Amazon RDS DB instances.
+Once your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance.
+You don't need to modify your database client applications to use encryption.

 _***note AWS RDS, KMS, and EC2 will incur costs**_

 * [RDS MySQL pricing](https://aws.amazon.com/rds/mysql/pricing/) resource used in example: db.t2.small